impresso/impresso.github.io/pages/project/overall-objectives.md

 ---

-*Media Monitoring of the Past across Modalities, Time, Languages, and National Borders* &mdash; Leveraging  an unprecedented corpus of newspaper and radio archives, ***impresso* - Media Monitoring of the Past** is an interdisciplinary research project that uses machine learning to pursue a paradigm shift in the processing, semantic enrichment, representation, exploration, and study of historical media across modalities, time, languages, and national borders.
+Leveraging  an unprecedented corpus of newspaper and radio archives, ***impresso* - Media Monitoring of the Past** is an interdisciplinary research project that uses machine learning to pursue a paradigm shift in the processing, semantic enrichment, representation, exploration, and study of historical media across modalities, time, languages, and national borders.

+### Media Monitoring of the Past across Modalities, Time, Languages, and National Borders

-*impresso* proposes to overcome language and media barriers and to enable, for the first time, the joint exploration of an unprecedented corpus of newspaper and radio archive contents across modalities, time, languages, and national borders.
-Our aim is not merely to juxtapose collections and deploy full-text search across them, but to enrich and connect these sources through multiple layers of cutting-edge semantic enrichments represented in a shared multilingual vector space, and to design adequate, meaningful, and transparent exploration capabilities for historical research.
+*impresso* seeks to transcend language and media barriers to enable, for the first time, the joint exploration of a vast corpus comprising both newspaper and radio archives.
+This initiative spans different modalities, time periods, languages, and national boundaries.
+Our objective extends beyond simply aggregating collections and enabling full-text search capabilities.
+We aim to enhance and interconnect these sources by implementing multiple layers of advanced semantic enrichments, all represented within a unified, multilingual vector space.
+Additionally, our goal is to develop robust, meaningful, and transparent exploration tools specifically tailored for historical research.

-Rather than a change of scale in terms of volume, we propose a paradigm shift in the processing, the representation, and the study of sources in transmedia and transnational perspectives.
-The project co-designs and develops an open and generic technological framework for the seamless exploration of semantically connected media archives and focuses on:
+Our work represents not merely an expansion in volume, but a fundamental shift in the approach to processing, representing, and studying sources from a transmedia and transnational perspective.
+This project is collaboratively designing and developing an open, versatile technological framework to enable seamless exploration of semantically interconnected media archives.
+Our focus areas include:

-- The development of advanced multilingual natural language processing techniques to transform heterogeneous, unstructured, and noisy historical media sources into semantically enriched data ultimately connected in a shared vector space.
+   1. Advancing multilingual natural language processing techniques to convert diverse, unstructured, and noisy historical media sources into semantically enriched data, ultimately interconnected within a shared vector space.
-- The advancement of digital (media) history research and methods.
+   2. Progressing the field of digital (media) history, both in terms of research and methodologies.
-- The design and implementation of innovative interfaces to explore, visualize, and compare vast amounts of enriched historical print and audio collections.
+   3. Creating and implementing innovative interfaces for exploring, visualizing, and comparing extensive amounts of enriched historical print and audio collections.

 <!-- more -->